chickchetwynd/portfolio/README.md

 # Home Advantage...

 Lets asses a teams performance at home vs. away.
-To do this lets create a metric called home_V_away_goals which is the difference in averge goals scored at home and average goals scored away.
+To do this lets create a metric called __home_V_away_goals__ which is the difference in averge goals scored at home and average goals scored away.

 <details>
-<summary>code</summary>
+<summary>See my code</summary>

 ```sql
 WITH home_goals AS